Improving reading proficiency

 Too many third-graders can’t read this sentence.

-For the majority of US students, 4th grade defines the time in which they are no longer learning to read but rather reading to learn.
+For the majority of US students, fourth grade defines the time in which they are no longer learning to read but rather reading to learn.
 These students are expected to demonstrate a certain degree of independence across the content areas by learning from text.

 When reading deficiencies are not properly addressed by the end of 3rd grade, students tend to fall further and further behind – in all major subjects.
 When compounded over time, these students disengage by high school, and become four times more likely to drop out than their peers who read proficiently by third grade.